lilydarby8/Kickstarter-Analysis/README.md

 # Kickstarter-Analysis
-Performing analysis on Kickstarter dad to uncover trends
+Performing analysis on Kickstarter data to uncover trends